camdenperkins/Progressive-Overload-A-Data-Driven-Comparison-of-Volume-vs.-Intensity-Training/README.md

 ### Section One Concluding Thoughts
 The findings above offer direct support for the research question: Does high-intensity resistance training result in a statistically significant higher frequency of progressive overload compared to high-volume?
 Both the bar chart and scatter plot demonstrate that intensity-based training consistently produced greater overload outcomes—whether measured by total overload scores or by heavier weights achieved at lower rep ranges.

+These results provide a strong empirical foundation for deeper analysis.
+With clear patterns emerging from the intensity block, the next step is to explore whether progressive overload events can be forecasted using machine learning—specifically logistic regression.

 # Section Two - Predictive Modeling